Atlas of plant and animal histology

 2. NERVOUS SYSTEM

-The nervous system lets the animals to communicate with the outside environment, as well as with their own body.
-From outside, animals fetch information through the sense organs (eyes, taste buttons, olfactory epithelium, sensory nervous terminals of the integument sensible to touch and temperature).
-It is remarkable that the main type of response of the nervous system to stimuli is through muscle contraction, i.e. movements.
-Although other responses are possible, such as releasing hormones.
+The nervous system allows animals to communicate with their outer environment as well as with their own bodies.
+From outside, animals fetch information through the sense organs (eyes, taste buttons, olfactory epithelium, sensory nervous terminals of the integument sensible to touch, and temperature).
+It is remarkable that the main type of response of the nervous system to stimuli is through muscle contraction, i.e., movements.
+Although other responses are possible, such as the release of hormones.
 The ability of awareness, thinking, feelings, emotions, and all those features regarded as human superior features are caused by the activity of the nervous system.
-These human features, probably also present in some animals at a different level, are not strictly related to the outside world or the state of the body.
-The encephalon, part of the central nervous system, is regarded as the most complex organ of the animal kingdom, and some authors suggest that understanding the detailed mechanisms that make the encephalon works is one of the main challenges, not just for biology, but for science as a whole.
+These human features, probably also present in some animals at a different level, are not strictly the result of interactions with the outer world or the state of the body.
+In addition, the nervous system allows us to reproduce, which is perhaps its main function from an evolutionary point of view.
+The encephalon, part of the central nervous system, is regarded as the most complex organ of the animal kingdom, and some authors suggest that understanding the detailed mechanisms of the encephalon at work is one of the main challenges, not just for biology but for science as a whole.

 SNC-SNP

-Subdivisons of the nervous system of vertebrates. (modified from Purves et al., 2007).
+Figure 1.
+Divisions of the nervous system of vertebrates (adapted from Purves et al., 2007).

 SNC-SNP